Chief Executive Officers in Private Equity Sponsored Companies

 “The best CEO will fail if they cannot get others to follow based on a well-developed understanding of the business and how to drive value.
 While simple, high-impact delivery is critical, the substance of our messages is just as important.
 It is important to convey information transparently and with accuracy as you problem solve with the team to focus and motivate the organization on key initiatives that drive value for customers, employees and the investors in the business.”

-– Peter Weber, Chief Executive Officer, Curvature (PE sponsored by the Partners Group)
+Peter Weber, Chief Executive Officer, Pen Link (PE sponsored by Spire Capital)

 Knows the Customers